dgies/cad/README.md

 _Named because it was designed to hold dowels to hang little toy iMacs for painting with primer._

 ## Soap Dish
-Closed-type soap dish with drain hole implemeted in SolidPython
+Closed-type soap dish with drain hole implemented in SolidPython

 ## Triangle Soap Dish
 Open-type soap dish shaped as isosceles right triangle for use on triangular shower shelves.